Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Algorithms and Analysis

 Then any action that reveals part of $\tilde{O}_i(s_i^0)$ for some object $i$ can be changed to $vis\_rearrange(V^*,\tilde{O}_i(s_i^0)$, where $V^*$ includes fully reconstructed objects at that time.
 For simplicity of analysis, it is safe to assume $reconstruct(i)$ only reconstructs object $i$ but does not reveal occlusion, adding an extra action afterward.
 In such cases, $vis\_rearrange(V^*,\tilde{O}_i(s_i^0))$ must be after $reconstruct(i)$.

 After applying the above conversions, there may still be unconverted actions that do not reveal any part of occlusion.
 Since these actions must be applied to a reconstructed object at that time, it is safe to merge them to the next $reach\_rearrange(\cdot,\cdot)$ or $vis\_rearrange(\cdot,\cdot)$ primitive.
 After the above steps, the solution is changed to a sequence of primitives, which can be found by Algorithm \ref{alg:complete-algo} probabilistically and asymptotically as the number of iterations increases.
 Hence the algorithm is probabilistically complete. \end{proof} The framework \ref{alg:complete-algo} is probabilistically complete but depends on two rearrangement primitives, which may run infinitely.
+The time complexity of the resolution-complete version of the framework is included in the Appendix section.
 A monotone algorithm is introduced in the following section to handle practical cases.